ndmichael/WordToBinary/README.md

 WordToBinary Converter
-This code is up for Optimization, your contribution is welcome, coz its a means for me to learn
+This code is up for Optimization,

-This code converts user inputed words to its binary equivalence First the words are converted into  ASCII using ord() then converted to binary which is formatted and printed
+This short code converts user inputed words to its binary equivalence First the words are converted into  ASCII using ord() then converted to binary which is formatted and printed